cloudera-labs/hms-mirror/README.md

  -smn,--storage-migration-namespace <namespace>    Optional: Used with the 'data strategy
                                                    STORAGE_MIGRATION to specify the target
                                                    namespace.
- -sp,--sql-partition-count <limit>                 Set the limit of partitions that the SQL strategy
+ -so,--skip-optimizations                          Skip any optimizations during data movement, like
-                                                   will work with. '-1' means no-limit.
+                                                   dynamic sorting or distribute by -sp,--sql-partition-count <limit>                 Set the limit of partitions that the SQL strategy will work with. '-1' means no-limit.
  -sql,--sql-output                                 <deprecated>.
 This option is no longer required